PlanktoScope/forklift/docs/specs/00-package.md

        - plain-text
      ```

+- `nonblocking` is a boolean flag specifying whether the package deployment providing the required filesystem entity is allowed to start after starting the package deployment with the filesystem requirement.

+   - This field is optional.

+   - This is a performance optimization hint which may be ignored; it's only meaningful if package deployments can be started concurrently.
+However, it can help to reduce the startup time needed for the critical path of a chain of dependencies between package deployments.

+   - This field can be set to true if the program requiring the filesystem entity can gracefully handle the temporary absence of the filesystem entity while package deployments are being applied; otherwise, this field should not be set to true.

+   - Example:

+     ```yaml
+     nonblocking: true
+     ```

 #### `provides` subsection

 This optional subsection of the `deployment` section specifies the resources provided by an active deployment of the package.
 This is the same as the `provides` subsection of the `host` section, except that here the resources only exist when a package deployment is active.
 Here is an example of a `provides` section: